A Boy and His Boat

 “You would expect a bullet to be completely obliterated when it’s entered an object… Especially when it’s live oak.
 Probably cannonballs bounce off of it.” - ep.
 41

-When Leo mentioned that Tally Ho had 88 frames constructed in 44 pairs, I couldn’t help but jump at the opportunity to take the 88 keys on the piano and create my own “musical frames.”
+When Leo mentioned that Tally Ho had 88 frames constructed in 44 pairs, the composer couldn’t help but jump at the opportunity to take the 88 keys on the piano and create her own “musical frames.”
 Every pitch on a standard piano is represented by the orchestra in a diad (two-note) chord, from the lowest A0 pitch (contrabassoon) to the highest C8 (piccolo).

 This movement also features two major “frame raising party” jigs and a few trips back to England (listen close and you’ll hear the Pellew sailing by).
 If you are curious about why the orchestra is shouting “shut up Janice,” don’t worry, because Janice is a rooster.